shuup/shuup-guide/source/multivendor.rst

 5. Click `Save`

 The Vendor will receive an email notification once their registration is approved.
+Vendors can log in their admin panel as soon as they are approved.

 Orders from all Vendors
 ^^^^^^^^^^^^^^^^^^^^^^^

+Navigate to the `Vendor Orders` page by clicking `Vendor Orders` under the `Orders` category from the Shuup Admin menu.

+On this page, you will find all the orders that have been made for  all the vendors in the marketplace.
+There are multiple filters available to single orders out.

+Click on an order to see the order information like the order details, the customer name, email, billing and shipping address as well as the product name, quantity and price.

+Depending on your marketplace configuration, it might also be possible to create a shipment, set the tracking code or the order status.